pcjeffmac/pipelineWorkshop/README.md

 export RESOURCE_PREFIX=<example your last name>
 ```

-We are going to execute the prepared script to create the bastion.
+Now we can execute the prepared script to create the bastion.
 ```
 ./bastion.sh
 ```